Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Background

 A simple way to find the cost of implementing any layer with any primitive is to execute the primitive using sample inputs for the layer.
 The cost of execution of most DNN layers depends primarily on the dimensions of the input rather than on the actual input values.
 Since the execution time tends to remain stable regardless of the particular input values, it is possible to measure with some consistency the execution time of a given primitive implementing a given layer.
 However, given a set of execution times for each of the layers in a network with different primitives, it is not obvious which primitives to select to implement each layer to maximize overall performance.

-In particular, when input data is converted to a special format, such as a frequency domain representation, it is often much more efficient to keep the data in that format for as long as possible, rather than to convert back and forth between data formats for each layer in the network.
+In particular, when input data is converted to a special representation, such as a frequency domain representation, it is often much more efficient to keep the data in that representation for as long as possible, rather than to convert back and forth between data representations for each layer in the network.